scaedufax/pythonbody/README.md

 This project is currently under high development and might break with each update or commit.
 Furthermore as of now it is not very well documented.

 ## Requirements
-It is known to work with Python 3.7.14 and the latest pandas & numpy versions for Python 3.7.14
+It is known to work with Python 3.7.14 and the latest pandas & numpy versions for Python 3.7.14.
+As well as with any versions above that.

+Furthermore it is known to NOT work with python 3.6.8 and pandas 1.1.5.

 ## Installing pythonbody

 ### the local way

-pythonbody is not very well packaged, and dependencies not very well tested.
-The simplest way of trying pythonbody is cloning the repo into the folder where your Jupyter notebook is located.
+pythonbody is not very well packaged, and dependencies are not very well tested.
+The simplest way of trying pythonbody is cloning the repo into the folder where your Jupyter notebook is or will be located.

     git clone https://gitlab.com/shad0wfax/pythonbody.git

-afterwards we need to build the ffi C-Libararies which pythonbody uses for enhanced performance
+afterwards C-FFI-libraries need to be built, which pythonbody uses for enhanced performance

     # move into the ffi directory
     cd pythonbody/ffi